 PS 324.
-President and Congress B
+President and Congress

-Critical examination of the frequently overlapping and conflicting roles of the American President and Congress in making decisions about public policy in the U.S. Attention will be given to recruitment patterns and behavior while in office as well as the nature of the policy outputs.
+Critical examination of the frequently overlapping and in conflicting roles of the American President and Congress in making decisions about public policy in the U.S. Attention will be given to recruitment patterns and behavior while in office as well as the nature of the policy outputs.
 Analysis of institutional forms in other nations will be included to provide a comparative perspective.

-Prerequisite: PS 120 or permission of the department.
+Prerequisite: PS 120 or permission of the de-

 PS 329.
-Topics in American D Politics
+Topics in American Politics

 Examination in depth of current topic in American politics not falling within any other American politics course.
 May be taken more than once as topics change.
-Prerequisite: PS 120 or permission of department.